ObiWanBonobi/Wordle-Game/README.md

 <br>

 # Bug fixes

 - When I ran the game after adding a validation for the word input, it kept going to the error that I wasn't using a real word.
 I started trouble shooting and found that I was comparing the user input with my english list.
 However my english list was in lowercase and my input I wanted the word to be in uppercase.
 So I changes the words file so that it returned in uppercase.
 - I noticed that using country names that contained a space weren't working.
 I ended up changing the file to a csv file so that fixed it.
 - I noticed that some of the words in the words file were names and also words that noone will know.
 So I went through the list to delete them.
 - The leaderboard wasn't updating properly.
 I had the code written that you enter you name and country once and then the guesses will update after you finish playing the game.
 However when you wanted to play again only the leaderboard guesses would update and the rows would become out of sync.
 I fixed it by changing the code around that you fill in your name and country every time.
 - There was an issue with the score adding a point even if the wrong word was used.
-I had placed the score += 1 code in the wrong spot.
+I had placed the score "+= 1" code in the wrong spot.
 - When I deployed my repo for the first time it came up with this error :
     * ERROR: Could not find a version that satisfies the requirement pywin32==306 (from versions: none)
     * ERROR: No matching distribution found for pywin32==306<br>
 I googled it online and [this forum](https://stackoverflow.com/questions/50026190/heroku-fails-to-install-pywin32-library) told me to just delete "pywin32==306" from my requirements file.
 - My Favicon wasn't working because I forgot to set up the correct path to the file.
+- When the user enters their name and country it would update that data in the spreadsheet, however if the user then closes the game or theres an error, the spreadsheet would be out of sync.
+Because the score was only updating after finishing the game.
+I had to move the user data and game play in the same function and update the sheet only after the game is done.
+- My y and n questions were closing the program after typing in the wrong input.
+I had forgotten to make these questions a while loop.

+- Country list

 <b>I have not noticed any existing bugs.</b>

 <br>

 # Deployment